anhinga/fluid/AtPartyTalk.md

 but occasionally output zero instead.

-These are August 2015 experiments and this preprint can serve as documentation to these exprements: http://arxiv.org/abs/1601.01050
+These are August 2015 experiments and this preprint can serve as documentation to these experiments: http://arxiv.org/abs/1601.01050

 ---